AaltoSciComp/scicomp-docs/scicomp/rcr-scicomp.rst

 ​
 **Which storage/computing system is good for what?**

-Rules of thumb for secure storage and computing (please check your university guidelines):
+Rules of thumb for secure storage and computing with the systems provided by your University/organisation (please check your university guidelines of course):
   * If it does not require authentication: only public data
   * If it has single factor authentication (e.g. login and password), then it might be good for internal information.
   * If it has​ multi factor authentication, then it might be good for confidential data (examples at Aalto/CSC: Triton Cluster, Teamwork, Allas)